EXPLAINER: What's a 'wealth tax' and how would it work?

 “Right now, billionaires are not paying a dime in taxes on their fabulous income gains from their stock holdings during the pandemic,” said Frank Clemente, executive director of Americans for Tax Fairness.
 “The billionaires income tax would tax the increase in the value of those assets each year just like workers’ wages are taxed."

-There were 614 U.S. billionaires at the start of the pandemic, a total that has now grown to 745.
+There were 614 U.S. billionaires at the start of the pandemic; the total has now grown to 745.

 Part of what makes the coronavirus unique is that many poorer Americans also became wealthier, but they did so at a much slower pace than billionaires.